MadScientistAssociation/madscientistassociation.github.io/_posts/2018-10-19/OfficeTelemetry.md

 If you don't feel like nerding out and reading the docs, we've created a handy Python script that will parse out the entries from the telemetry files and output the results in a CSV.

+There is a caveat to the amount of data stored in the telemetry log files.
+They are only designed to record information for  "recently used files."
+Well, that's nice and vague, so let's get more specific.
+Each .tbl file will grow to 5MB before overwriting entries.
+So "recent" means however long it takes to fill 5MB with log entries.

 ![Slide 8](MSOT-Slide-8.jpg  "Slide 8")

 There's also an Autopsy module, which finds all groups of telemetry files on a data source, parses them, and outputs the results into the case as artifacts.
 This makes for great timelines!